How to Deselect Cells in Excel Without Restarting (2023)

-The deselect tool is a new feature in Excel that’s present only in Office 2019 or Office 365 subscription.
+The best way to deselect cells in Excel without losing your current selection is using the Deselect Tool.
+The deselect tool is a new feature in Microsoft Excel that’s present only in Office 2019 or Office 365 subscription.

-Let’s say you selected a cell range and realized you don’t need some of them.
+Let’s say you selected cells and realized you don’t need some of them.

-First off, you select the cells by holding down the ‘Ctrl’ key on your keyboard and dragging the mouse all over the cells that you need.
+You can also select multiple cells by holding down the Control key and dragging the mouse over a range of cells.

 The same works if you selected columns or rows.

-If you need to deselect them, hold down ‘Ctrl’ and click on them (or drag the mouse if they’re contiguous).
+If you need to deselect columns, hold down “Ctrl” and click on the specific column headers (or drag the mouse if they’re contiguous).

-With the deselect tool, there’s no need for you to cancel your selection if you included the wrong cells.
-But take note, you have to be using Excel 2019 or have an Office 365 subscription to be able to use this feature.
+Wasn’t that very easy?
+With the deselect tool in Microsoft Excel, there’s no need for you to cancel your selection if you included the wrong cells.